Deploy code changes to the Cloud

 Sitefinity Cloud is configured in a CI/CD setup, in accordance with Sitefinity website development best practices and Microsoft Azure services that are being used.

-Code deployment is the process that validates and pushes new changes to the Sitefinity Cloud project deployment instances.
-It is done through a build pipeline, which consists of several tasks and conditions, ensuring the success of pushing new code to the corresponding deployment stage.
+Code deployment is the process that validates and pushes changes to the Sitefinity Cloud project.
+It is done through a CI/CD pipeline, which consists of tasks and conditions, ensuring the successful pushing of new code to the corresponding environment.

 Develop code locally

-By default, your Sitefinity Cloud project runs from the master branch on both Staging and Production environments.
-Following best practices, committing your changes directly to the master branch has been restricted.
-Instead, all code development must be done in a dedicated feature branch, which you create from master, and then merge your changes into master via pull request from the feature branch.
+By default, the deployment workflow is in line with the software development practice of Continuous Delivery (CD) for deploying new changes across environments.
+During this process, the deployment package is prepared from the main/master branch of the repository and is then subsequently deployed to each environment, following an approval/verification/testing step until reaching Production.
+By following these best practices, committing your changes directly to the main/master branch is restricted.
+Instead, all code development must be done in a dedicated feature branch, which you create from main/master branch, and then you merge your changes into main/master via pull request from the feature branch.

 Create a feature branch

 Creating a new feature branch for development follows the standard Git development workflow.
-For example, if you cloned your Sitefinity Cloud project solution in Visual Studio, follow these steps to create a feature branch:
+If you have cloned your Sitefinity Cloud project solution in Visual Studio, perform the following:

-1. Clone the master branch to begin local development, following the Setting up the project code locally instruction from the Setup the project for development article.
+1. Clone the main/master branch to begin local development.
+Follow the procedure Set up the project for local development » Setting up the project code locally.

-2. From your Visual Studio Team Explorer, locate the master branch, right click on it and select New Local Branch From...
+2. From your Visual Studio Team Explorer, locate the main/master branch, right click on it and select New Local Branch From...

 3. Name your new branch and create it.